lem-project/lem-project.github.io/content/en/usage/configuration.md

 Call it with `C-u 3 M-x hellos` and it writes "hello" 3 times.

 #### Optional arguments and default values

 We can also use `(&optional n) ("P")` or `(&optional (n 3)) ("P")` to change the default value.

+"P" is similar to "p" but doesn't default to 1.

+#### Ask for a number

+Use "n".
+This prompts the user for a number.

 #### Ask for a string